County dispatch receives $25K grant for recorder system

 The new system will have more recording channels for 911 and radio connections.
 It will also give the center a dedicated person to help troubleshoot the system, along with 24-hour technological support, which the current system does not have.

-When Kenneth Frizzell took office in 2015, he said the recorder system and other technologies in the dispatch center were “already behind,” so he began to seek different grants in order to get the center “where it needs to be.”
+When Kenneth Frizzell took office in 2015, he said the recorder system and other technologies in the dispatch center were “already behind,” so he began to seek grants to get the center “where it needs to be.”

 “We’re getting closer and closer,” Kenneth Frizzell said.